-If you are like most people, and care about the health of your skin, you know that the number one factor that can damage your skin is environmental exposures.
+If you are like most people and care about the health of your skin, you know that the number one factor that can damage your skin is environmental exposure.
 Sunburns from years ago suddenly show up as hyperpigmentation, and, or growths of Actinic keratoses (solar keratoses) that are precancerous growths caused by long-term sun exposure.
 Maintaining youthful skin takes discipline and SFP.
-Although there is so many more factors involved to maintain youthful skin…I would like to keep this blog simple and start with the number one solution and begin with sunscreen.
+Although there are so many more factors involved to maintain youthful skin…I would like to keep this blog simple and start with the number one solution and begin with sunscreen.

-With my years of experience as skin care therapist, in my opinion, it is best to separate your moisturizer out from your sunscreen.
+With my years of experience as a skincare therapist, in my opinion, it is best to separate your moisturizer out from your sunscreen.
 Why?
 Because they have two different functions.
-Oily skin can get away with just a sunscreen, but if you have dry or sensitive skin, it is best to use both a moisturizer and sunscreen to better protect the integrity of your skin.
+Oily skin can get away with just sunscreen, but if you have dry or sensitive skin, it is best to use both a moisturizer and sunscreen to better protect the integrity of your skin.

 There are two types of sunscreens, one is a chemical base and the other is a mineral base.
 Sunscreens are also divided into two major classes.
 They’re either classified as chemical or physical, based on how they work.
 Chemical sunscreens act almost like a sponge, absorbing UV light, while physical sunscreens act more like a shield.
 Common ingredients in chemical — or conventional — sunscreens include oxybenzone, avobenzone, octisalate, octocrylene, homosalate, and octinoxate.
 Because of their makeup, chemical sunscreens tend to have an ease of application and minimizing that icky white residue.